anthony0br/DocumentService/README.md

 ## Long-term goals
 - ACID transactions involving multiple Documents.
 Please get in touch if you can help with this!
+- See the [issues](https://github.com/anthony0br/DocumentService/issues) page to discuss ways to make DocumentService better!

 ## Inspiration
 This library takes inspiration from Lapis, ProfileService, keyForm, and kampfkarren's blog.